OmoEsther/ICP-Hotels/README.md

     npm run deploy-identity
     ```

-- Deploy the DAO Backend Canister
+- Deploy the Backend Canister

     ```bash
 	# run with dfx and set the registrationFee in e8s